Welding joint: Butt welds

 Butt welds are welds where two pieces of metal to be joined are in the same plane.
-These types of welds require only some kind of preparation and are used with thin sheet metals that can be welded with a single pass.
+These welds require only some preparation and are used with thin sheet metals that can be welded with a single pass.
 Common issues that can weaken a butt weld are the entrapment of slag, excessive porosity, or cracking.
 For strong welds, the goal is to use the least amount of welding material possible.

 Butt welds are prevalent in automated welding processes, such as submerged-arc welding, due to their relative ease of preparation.
-When metals are welded without human guidance, there is no operator to make adjustments for non-ideal joint preparation.
+When metals are welded without human guidance, there is no operator to adjust non-ideal joint preparation.
 Because of this necessity, butt welds can be utilized for their simplistic design to be fed through automated welding machines efficiently.

 Types

-There are many types of butt welds, but all fall within one of these categories: single welded butt joints, double welded butt joint, and open or closed butt joints.
+There are many types of butt welds, but all fall within one of these categories: single-welded butt joints, double-welded butt joint, and open or closed butt joints.
 A single welded butt joint is the name for a joint that has only been welded from one side.
-A double welded butt joint is created when the weld has been welded from both sides.
+A double-welded butt joint is created when the weld has been welded from both sides.
 With double welding, the depths of each weld can vary slightly.
 A closed weld is a type of joint in which the two pieces that will be joined are touching during the welding process.
 An open weld is the joint type where the two pieces have a small gap in between them during the welding process.

 Square butt joints

-The square-groove is a butt welding joint with the two pieces being flat and parallel to each other.
-This joint is simple to prepare, economical to use, and provides satisfactory strength, but is limited by joint thickness.
+The square groove is a butt welding joint with the two pieces being flat and parallel to each other.
+This joint is simple to prepare, economical to use, and provides satisfactory strength but is limited by joint thickness.
 The closed square butt weld is a type of square-groove joint with no spacing in between the pieces.
 This joint type is common with gas and arc welding.

 For thicker joints, the edge of each member of the joint must be prepared to a particular geometry to provide accessibility for welding and to ensure the desired weld soundness and strength.
 The opening or gap at the root of the joint and the included angle of the groove should be selected to require the least weld metal necessary to give needed access and meet strength requirements.
-Only metal of up to 4.5mm thickness is usually used for square butt joints.
+Only metal up to 4.5mm thick is usually used for square butt joints.